-As we haven’t even seen half of the National Mall on our first day, we wanted to continue exploring it on the second day as well.
+As we haven’t even seen half of the National Mall on our first day, we wanted to continue exploring it on the second day, too.

 We started the day at Smithsonian Castle, the main visitor center of the Smithsonian Institution which is a group of museums and research centers administered by the government.
-But it’s so much more than a simple visitor center, it’s also a perfect castle with beautiful gardens and that was the reason we wanted to visit it.
-But the visitor center itself is so well-equipped and cool that we got tempted to visit a couple of Smithsonian’s museums, too, what we haven’t planned originally.
+But it’s so much more than a simple visitor center, it’s also a perfect castle with beautiful gardens.
+And then we got tempted to visit a couple of Smithsonian’s museums, as well, that we haven’t planned originally.

 The Natural History Museum

 Our first choice was the National Museum of Natural History and we ended up spending the whole day there.
 It happens with us in natural history museums. 😀 We got so excited about a lot of exhibitions and the movies in the museum’s IMAX theater that we haven’t even finished with all those things until the closure of the museum.

 And we haven’t regretted at all that we’ve spent almost the whole day there!
 Because it’s a fascinating museum and we had fun.

 Thomas Jefferson Memorial

 Thanks to Smithsonian’s museum closure at 5:30 pm we had some time for a beautiful late afternoon walk and sunset at Thomas Jefferson Memorial.
 We were lucky to catch a ranger talk, too, so an enthusiastic and kind ranger educated us a bit about this memorial.

 On our last day we still wanted to go back to the Natural History Museum and then also visit the National Museum of American History.
 We then said sad goodbye to all the other museums (especially to Air and Space Museum and the National Zoo), because we planned to spend the afternoon with walking around that part of the Mall what we haven’t seen yet.